askngan/AppConnect/appconnect.md

 ![An image that shows an integration server tile from the {{site.data.keyword.appconserviceshort}} dashboard](images/IntegrationServerCarousel.jpg)

-If you choose the {{site.data.keyword.appconserviceshort}} Enterprise (beta) plan, you can run your IBM Integration Bus solutions in {{site.data.keyword.appconserviceshort}}.
-You upload an integration solution in a BAR file, then run it in an  integration server in {{site.data.keyword.appconserviceshort}}.
+To run your IBM Integration Bus or App Connect Enterprise solutions in {{site.data.keyword.appconserviceshort}}, you upload an integration solution in a BAR file, then run it in an integration server in {{site.data.keyword.appconserviceshort}}.

 ![An image that shows a flow tile from the {{site.data.keyword.appconserviceshort}} dashboard](images/FlowsResizedNew.jpg)